-Guadalupe River State Park Loop is a 5 mile heavily trafficked loop trail located near Spring Branch, TX that features a river and is rated as moderate.
+Guadalupe River State Park Loop is a 5 mile heavily trafficked loop trail located near Spring Branch, Texas that features a river and is rated as moderate.
 The trail is primarily used for hiking, walking, horses, and mountain biking and is accessible year-round.
 Dogs and horses are also able to use this trail.

 Lovely flat country taking you through open fields and oak stands.
 This hike is a crowd pleasure with flat open areas interrupted by stands of oak trees.
 There is lots of wildlife and it's not uncommon to see deer as well as hawks, armadillos, large lizards (18-24 inches) and snakes.
 This hike is completely flat but does have some tricky parts to the trail.
 Watch your step in certain areas as there are lots of loose rock to sprain an ankle on.